TuZZiX/ariac/README.md

-# CWRU Agile Robotics for Industrial Automation Competition (ARIAC)
+# CWRU ARIAC

-ARIAC is a competition hosted by the National Institute of Standards and Technology (NIST).
+ARIAC (Agile Robotics for Industrial Automation Competition) is a competition hosted by the National Institute of Standards and Technology (NIST).

 ## cwru_ariac